-TILLAGE.
-Strive for a minimum/no tillage system.
-Use fall/spring tillage only where needed.

-- For Herbicide-Resistant (HR) weed control.
-Tillage may be the only available remedy to control some HR weeds. - To correct soil physical problems.
-Know the soil type/series of a particular field in order to predict physical and/or chemical barriers that may limit expansive root growth. - Use minimum or no tillage.
-Use minimum or no tillage to reduce expenses, control erosion, and preserve surface residue.
+- Strive for a minimum/no tillage system.
+Use fall/spring tillage only where needed. - For herbicide-resistant (HR) weed control, some form of tillage may be the only available remedy to control some HR weeds. - To correct soil physical problems, know the soil type/series of a particular field in order to predict physical and/or chemical barriers so that an appropriate tillage operation can be used to remedy a soil problem that may limit expansive root growth. - Use minimum or no tillage to reduce expenses, control erosion, and preserve surface residue.
 Click here for help in deciding on tillage use and type.
 Click here for an article (p.
-3) with links to information about using occasional tillage in a no-till production system. - Deep tillage may benefit production on some soils, and can offset the amount of irrigation water that will be applied when soybeans are grown on those sites that are irrigated.
+3) with links to information about using occasional/strategic tillage in a no-till production system. - Deep tillage may benefit soybean production on some soils, and can offset the amount of irrigation water that will be applied when soybeans are grown on those sites that are irrigated.

 SOIL FERTILITY.
 Maintain soil fertility levels, especially in high-yield environments, by taking soil samples and following recommendations from test results to re-supply soil nutrients according to previous yields and future yield goals.
+Click here to access articles on this website that deal with the myriad aspects of soil fertility.

 - Sample in the fall after harvest.
-Click here for sampling protocol. - Especially needed in high yield environments.
-Consistent high yields will remove significant amounts of fertilizer elements that must be replaced to maintain the soil fertility level needed for continued high yields.
-Click here for details. - Tissue testing.
-Use tissue testing to verify and/or identify deficiency/sufficiency of major plant nutrients during the growing season so that corrective action can be applied prior to growing a following crop.
+Click here for sampling protocol. - remove significant amounts of fertilizer elements that must be replaced to maintain the soil fertility level needed for continued high yields.
+Use testing to verify and/or identify deficiency or sufficiency of major plant nutrients during the growing season so that corrective action can be applied prior to growing a following crop.
 Results from tissue testing cannot be used to correct nutrient deficiencies during the current growing season, but rather can be used in planning for future nutrient applications, or to validate the current fertility program for a specific crop.
 Thus, tissue testing for nutrient sufficiency or deficiency should be used in conjunction with results from soil tests.